burrsutter/backstage-demo-catalog/readme.md

 # Demo Catalog Entries

-Use the URL to the catalog-main.yaml file
+Use the URL to the catalog_main.yaml file

 https://github.com/burrsutter/backstage-demo-catalog/blob/main/catalog_main.yaml

 Register Component on the Create screen

+Note: You can re-import the catalog_main.yaml in which case you will be presented with a "Refresh" button

 ![0](/images/register-0.png)